Robert Keith (actor): Career

 He portrayed characters such as the father in Fourteen Hours (1951) and a psychopathic gangster in The Lineup (1958).

-His also played the police chief and father of biker Marlon Brando's love interest in the 1953 film The Wild One and as another cop, this time Brando's antagonist, in the film musical, Guys and Dolls.
+He also played the police chief and father of biker Marlon Brando's love interest in the 1953 film The Wild One, and as another cop, this time Brando's antagonist, in the film musical, Guys and Dolls.

 Keith had a large supporting role in Douglas Sirk's Written on the Wind.
-He had roles on television, including a role as Richard Kimble's father in The Fugitive and lead roles on episodes of Alfred Hitchcock Presents ("Ten O'Clock Tiger" & "Final Escape") and The Twilight Zone ("The Masks"), which was his last screen effort, in the role of Jason Foster, the rich New Orleans patriarch to a family waiting for their benefactor to die.
-He appeared as scientist Garson Lee in a 1954 episode of The Motorola Television Hour "Atomic Attack."
+He had roles on television, including a role as Richard Kimble's father in The Fugitive and lead roles on episodes of Alfred Hitchcock Presents ("Ten O'Clock Tiger" and "Final Escape") and The Twilight Zone ("The Masks"), which was his last screen effort, in the role of Jason Foster, the rich New Orleans patriarch to a family waiting for their benefactor to die.
+He appeared as scientist Garson Lee in a 1954 episode of The Motorola Television Hour "Atomic Attack".

 Personal life

-Keith's second wife was stage actress Helena Shipman, with whom he had a son, actor Brian Keith.
+Keith's second wife was stage actress Helena Shipman, with whom he had a son, actor Brian Keith (b.
+1921).

 On April 18, 1927, Keith married Peg Entwistle, an actress who was a decade his junior.
 They were divorced in 1929, with Entwistle citing abuse and domestic cruelty in her divorce filing.
 Entwistle also stated that Keith had deceived her into believing that he had never been married before.
 Keith married his fourth wife, Dorothy Tierney, in a secret wedding ceremony on an undisclosed date in 1930.
 They met in late 1929 while both were acting at different theatres in the San Francisco Bay Area.
 The couple remained together until Keith's death on December 22, 1966.
 Among the honorary pallbearers at his funeral were Ronald Reagan, Edward G. Robinson, and James Cagney.